Toyota Corolla (E170): Taiwan

 The new generation Corolla was marketed as the "Corolla Altis" (used in Southeast Asian markets and some parts of Asia).
-This generation had an overall redesigned look for the Asian market setting it apart from the American market.
-The Corolla Altis was only available with a 1.8-litre Dual VVT-i 2ZR-FE engine with variants such as the Classic, 1.8E Deluxe, Elegance and 1.8 Z. In 2015, an additional sportier version was added to the lineup with the Corolla Altis X moniker.
+It is only available with a 1.8-litre Dual VVT-i 2ZR-FE engine with variants such as the Classic, 1.8E Deluxe, Elegance and 1.8 Z. In 2015, an additional sportier version was added to the lineup with the Corolla Altis X moniker.
 Designed and sold exclusively in Taiwan, the model featured a redesigned front bumper heavily influenced by the 2014 North American Camry facelift, a redesigned lower rear bumper, side skirts, clear tail lamps, and spoilers.
 In October 2016, the facelift model was launched, with Eco, Standard and Elegance trims.
 Safety features such as seven airbags, ABS with EBD and brake assist, Vehicle Stability Control (VSC) were standard across all trims.

 On 21 September 2017, the updated Corolla Altis X was launched, with the similar front bumper design as the updated Chinese market Levin.

 Thailand

-Thailand continued to manufacture the Corolla, and the new version was launched as the Corolla Altis in a total of seven grades (J, E, G and V), as well as a special edition grade (ESport).
-Thailand was the only country to offers all existing grades of the new Altis, whilst export markets were only given a fraction of the Thai range in varying combinations.
+The new Corolla Altis was unveiled in Thailand on 14 January 2014 and it is offered in a total of seven grades (J, E, G and V), as well as a special edition grade (ESport).
+Thailand is the only country to offer all existing grades of the new Altis, being the manufacturing plant for various export markets.
+In other regions, only certain of the Thai variant or limited features is made available.
 Unlike most markets in Southeast Asia, CNG powered grades were offered for the 1.6-litre variants of the Corolla Altis.
 A special edition grade (E Sport) was also offered only in Thailand which comes with an aerodynamic bodykit including a rear spoiler, sport seats and 17-inch multi-spoke alloys.
 Grades available for the Corolla Altis in Thailand vary from the basic 1.6J to the high spec 1.8V Navi model.